 Micromobility Devices: An Easy Way to Get Around Town, A Headache for Housing Providers

-Posted By: Tiffany Van Buren Rental Housing Topics,
+Posted By: Tiffany Van Buren Free Resources, Rental Housing Topics,

 Micromobility refers to a range of small, lightweight personal vehicles - primarily bicycles, scooters, and skateboards - usually traveling at speeds no faster than 25 MPH that, when powered by electricity, are called micromobility devices.
 Super popular in college towns, e-bikes and e-scooters offer a relatively low-cost, environmentally friendly way of getting around.
 But there is a dark side to these seemingly innocuous methods of zipping hither and yon - lithium-ion batteries!